 Rhino Glue is perfect for outdoor and indoor use.

 It’s not waterproof, but it’s water-resistant – meaning you can use it to repair something in the kitchen or bathroom (where there is high humidity) but not to repair something in your fish tank (where there is constant contact with water).

 It’s heat resistant, but as with all CA glues, high temperatures may weaken the bond strength.

 Flexible & Impact resistant

 Although CA glue is very strong, often the bond created is very brittle and doesn’t stand up to vibrations, impacts or shock.

-Rhino Glue have overcome this problem.
+Rhino Glue has overcome this problem.
 Their unique formula (which took 14 years to formulate) is more flexible than a regular Cyanoacrylate bond, being able to withstand impacts and vibrations.

 How to use Rhino Glue

 Rhino Glue is just like any other CA glue.
-You should take care to use in a well ventilated area, and you may want to use gloves to protect your skin from getting stuck.
+You should take care to use it in a well-ventilated area, and you may want to use gloves to protect your skin from getting stuck.

 1: Prepare the surface for bonding